Thomas-Kragerud/Sanntid/scheduling/scheduling.md

 $w_i^{n+1}$ is the $(n+1)$-th estimate of the WCRT $R $ for task i.
 We solve this by initialising $w_i^{0} = C_i $ and then runn untill it converges $w_i^{n+1} \simeq w_i^{n}$.
 This iterative process gradually refines the estimate of the WCRT, taking into account more and more of the possible interference from higher priority tasks.

+> Respons time analysis for FPS is both sufficient and necessary, meaning that if it fails it wil fail and if it succeedes it will be sechulable at runtime.

 The relation to $P_i$ (the _busy period_ for task $i$) is that the _busy period_ can be thought of as the time interval during which task $i$ or any of the higher priority tasks are ready to execute.
 If we denote the set of tasks with a higher priority than task i as $hp(i)$, then one can calculate the length of the _busy period_ $P_i$ as follows